Test Scores Not Required!

-Q: Will students who elect the ROCO option still be eligible for Merit Scholarships or admissions to the Honors Program?
+Q: Will students who elect the ROCO Option still be eligible for Merit Scholarships?

-A: Yes, if you apply to Rosemont using the ROCO Option, you are still eligible for the Honors Program and for merit-based scholarships.
-Choosing not to submit SAT/ACT scores will not impact these decisions in any way.
+A: Yes, if you apply to Rosemont using the ROCO Option, you are still eligible for merit-based scholarships.
+Choosing not to submit SAT/ACT scores will not impact this decision in any way.
 Your high school profile is considered when we make scholarship awards.

 If necessary, to assist with the awarding of merit-based scholarships, high school grade point averages may be recalculated (on a 4.0 scale) to include only academic high school course work